 Plastic Free tip #9: change from a liquid soap to a solid bar

 In the bathroom, there are products the whole family uses that are stored in plastic bottles.
 Switch to products that don’t use plastic at all, such as a shampoo bar.

 Companies such as LUSH sell these and they are a great alternative for reducing your plastic usage.

 Plastic Free tip #10: get a washing bag to catch plastic fibres in your machine

 When we wash our synthetic clothes in a machine cycle, as many as 250,000 tiny strands from these textiles are released into the water.
 These microfibers are often coated in plastic, and so purchasing a washing bag that filters out the tiny microfibers can help reduce the amount of plastic fibres making their way into our rivers and oceans.

 Companies such as Guppyfriend sell these online.

-Plastic Saver tip #11: change from roll on deodorant to cream
+Plastic Free tip #11: change from roll on deodorant to cream

 Most roll on deodorants tend to come encased in plastic that is not easy to recycle.
 There are alternative deodorant creams such as Fit Pit, or you can even do some research on how to make your own.

-Plastic Saver tip #12: buy yourself a reusable water bottle
+Plastic Free tip #12: buy yourself a reusable water bottle

 Plastic water bottles are a recent luxury, a rare commodity in the not too distant past.
 Around 500 billion plastic bottles are sold every year – that’s 20,000 a second.
 If placed end to end they would reach halfway to the sun!
 In the US alone, over 1,500 plastic bottles are used every second.